 It is normal for viruses to constantly change.
 This is known as mutation.
 These changes create new strains or variants of viruses.
 Read about why and how viruses change.

 Many variants of the virus that causes COVID-19 have been found around the world during this pandemic and have spread to other countries.
 They are now named using the Greek alphabet according to the order in which they have been identified.
-Current known variants are Alpha (identified in the UK), Beta (identified in South Africa), Gamma (identified in Brazil) and Delta (identified in India) and Omicron (identified in South Africa).
+Current known variants are Alpha (identified in the UK), Beta (identified in South Africa), Gamma (identified in Brazil), Delta (identified in India) and Omicron (identified in South Africa).

 - The effects of virus variants on COVID-19 vaccines World Health Organization, 2021

 - About the omicron variant Ministry of Health, NZ, 2022

 - Omicron vs Delta – how the 2 variants compare, according to experts and research Health.com, US, 2022